ioNihal/product-catalog/README.md

 ##### Designing :

 I had no idea how does a SAP catalog page is designed, so i started referring so many designs on google.
-But it was all like multi page and all i have to do was add a product list and car and two components ( search and filter), so managing the empty space wqs hard.
+But it was all like multi page and all i have to do was add a product list, a card and two components ( search and filter), so managing the empty space was hard.
 So finally i made a basic boxy and flex centered design.

-Then i asked my friends what color they would like to see here, they gave me some and finally i thought luxury palette might be good looking.
+Then i asked my friends what color they would like to see here, they gave me some ideas and finally i thought luxury palette might be good.

 I used [ColorHunt](https://colorhunt.co) to find a good color palette.
-And for fonts i used [Google Fonts](https://fonts.google.com) for some best matching font, yeah definitely luxury ones
+And i used [Google Fonts](https://fonts.google.com) for some best matching font, yeah definitely luxury ones

 Finally i made a design which is not very responsive!